MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/session-timer-custom-hosted-control.md

   The values are returned and displayed under the `$Return` replacement parameter.
 To test the values returned by these two actions:

-1. Start [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client and connect to your Dynamics 365 for Customer Engagement instance.
+1. Start [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client and connect to your Dynamics 365 for Customer Engagement apps instance.

 2. Click the **My Work** menu, and then click a case record to open a session.